-6. SIGNS AND SYMPTOMS OF ABUSE AND NEGLECT
+6. SIGNS AND SYMPTOMS OF ABUSE, NEGLECT AND EXPLOITATION

 - 6.1.
 All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful. - 6.2.
-Any child may benefit from early help, but all school staff should be particularly alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is a Looked After Child - is a child educated in alternative provision - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child, and - is absent from education, including persistent absences for particular school days or those who are absent for significant periods of time
+Any child may benefit from early help, but all school staff should be particularly alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether they have a statutory Education, Health and Care Plan or not) - has a mental health need - is a young carer - is a Looked After Child - is a child educated in alternative provision - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from care or from home

+- is at risk of modern slavery, trafficking, sexual or criminal exploitation - is at risk of being radicalised or exploited - is in the court system - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing alcohol and other drugs themselves - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child, and - is absent from education, including unexplainable or persistent absences for particular school days or those who are absent for significant periods of time.
+Where this causes a safeguarding concern, the school should follow the procedures laid out in their Attendance Policy. - has a parent or carer in custody or is affected by parental offending - has experienced multiple suspension or is at risk of being permanently excluded from school and in alternative education. - are in a same gender relationship where there is boyfriend / girlfriend age imbalance